rayguna/arithmetic-cli/README.md

 # A Mental Math Challenge (An OOP mini-Project) - Work under construction

-A command line interface app to give you an arithmetic math quiz.
+A command line interface app to give you a mental arithmetic math quiz called <b>AMath</b>.

 ## Usage
 Run `ruby.app.rb` in the terminal.

 - Choose number of questions.
-- Choose a type of arithmetic (addition, subtraction, multiplication, or addition).
+- Choose a type of arithmetic (addition, subtraction, multiplication, addition, or mixed).
 - Get a score and repeat as many times as you wished.

 [Ruby version: `3.2.1`]